oviis/knife-profitbricks/README.md

 This plugin provides the following Knife subcommands.
 Specific command options can be found by invoking the subcommand with a ``--help`` flag

+### knife profitbricks server list -D <DATACENTER-NAME>

+Outputs  a list of all servers in the given DataCenter The DATACENTER-NAME Attribute MUST be given

+### knife profitbricks image list
+ Outputs a list of all images.

 ### knife profitbricks server create

 Provisions a new server and then perform a Chef bootstrap (using the SSH protocol).
 The goal of the bootstrap is to get Chef installed